If Disney’s having staffing problems, who isn’t?

 Tend’s job isn’t just helping workers find gigs.
 It’s also making sure they get paid.

-Seeking a better way forward, Tend ultimately came across Everee, the only platform that lets businesses pay contractors and employees every day.
+Seeking a better way forward, Tend ultimately came across Everee, the only platform that lets businesses pay 1099 contractors and W-2 employees same day.
 The company hasn’t looked back since.

 Accelerated payments to hire faster

-With Everee, Tend is able to pay Tenders quickly, reliably and transparently, whether they’re W2 employees or 1099 contractors — functionality that sets Everee apart from all other payment solutions on the market.
-It used to take two weeks to pay W2 workers.
-With Everee, they get paid the day after a shift.
+With Everee, Tend is able to pay Tenders quickly, reliably and transparently, whether they’re W-2 employees or 1099 contractors — functionality that sets Everee apart from all other payment solutions on the market.
+With Everee, Tenders get paid the day after a shift no matter their classification.

 After making the move to Everee in the first quarter of 2021, Tend has seen how offering fast payments is an effective way to hire talent in a difficult job market.